Hints and Advice

 Tip:-

-When painting a sky on a Landscape scene always drop the sky wash in below the top of your distant hills, stopping where the hills meet the sky will
+When painting a sky on a Landscape scene always drop the sky wash in below the top of your distant hills, stopping where the hills meet the sky will leave you with an unnatural line.

 My advice, if you are just starting is to let your own unique style of painting develop on your canvas as you progress, believe me within a short period of time you will be showing the world what you have achieved.